Insight-Services-APAC/azure-identity-and-access-powershell/azure/b2b-user/README.md

 Where **objectId** is the target user's objectId.

-**Note** - There is a 30 day history limit for Azure AD Premium P1/P2 (extension to this is possible through the use of a storage account)
+**Note** - There is a 30-day history limit for Azure AD Premium P1/P2 (extension to this is possible through the use of a storage account)

 # Extension Attributes

-AD extension attributes include both custom B2B attributes defined for the User Flow and others added to your tenants schema.
+AD extension attributes include both custom B2B attributes defined for the User Flow and others added to your tenant's schema.

 ## Get All